PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 No root-model conversion was required because focused runtime tests cover both owners.
 Commit and push this unit.
 Start the next unit with a fresh characterize-first audit and never create, update, or reopen a pull request.

+## Post-terminal indexed shape convergence characterization

+The next unit contains the single top-level indexed shape/topology convergence mapping between the post-terminal singleton and very-late SiNet composites.
+Its owner reuses one graph index for pruning, dynamic Reshape resolution, and static-shape reconciliation, returning three bounded integer counters.
+The local has no default or load.

+The existing focused result module now strictly expects `shape_topology.terminal.indexed_convergence` with exact owner arguments and both composite boundaries while preserving the separate nested convergence result.
+No production source changed.

+Validation completed sequentially under core-only `uv`: the related baseline is `10 passed in 0.71s`; characterization plus related contracts is `10 passed, 1 xfailed in 0.78s`; targeted Ruff, bytecode compilation, and whitespace checks pass.

+Commit and push the characterization before replacing only the top-level mapping destination.
+Preserve both composites and the nested result, update structural contracts, run sequential gates, document, commit, and push.
+Never create, update, or reopen a pull request.